Design map-based visualizations

 You need to make a static planning map for hospital leadership that clearly communicates where there are large and small concentrations of lead poisoning cases.
 Of course, you still must do so in a way that protects the privacy of individuals.
 In this case, leadership is concerned about the actual numbers of cases within their service area because they need to ensure that they allocate specialists and coordinate the care program resources.

-1. In the Contents pane, click the High_Blood_Level_Results layer.
+1. In the Contents pane, click the High_Blood_Level_Results layer to select it.

-2. On the ribbon, click the Feature Layer tab, and in the Drawing section, click Aggregation and click Clustering.
+2. On the ribbon, click the Feature Layer tab.
+In the Drawing group, click Aggregation and choose Clustering.

 Clustering option

-The symbology for the layer changes to the Clusters style.
-The color of the symbols is randomly assigned, and the size and number of clusters will depend on your display and the map extent.
+The map updates to show cluster symbols.
+The symbol color is randomly assigned, and the size and number of clusters will depend on your display and the map extent.

 Clustered points symbology

-The clusters of points are scaled relative to the number of points in the cluster, and they are labeled with the number of points as well.
+The size of each symbol is based on the number of points in the cluster, and they are labeled with the number of points as well.

 4. Zoom in to the cluster in the northeast of the city.